What is the Best Time of Year to Sell a Used Boat?

 Selling a Used Boat in Winter

 Selling a used boat in the winter is likely not going to be as lucrative for you as selling in other seasons.
+Winter is typically considered the worst time to tell a boat, with November being the worst month.
+During this time, people simply are not boating, and no one wants to buy a boat only to store it until the summer months.

 As most people are snuggled under a warm blanket with a cup of hot cocoa in the winter, they will likely not be thinking about buying a boat- although they may dream of the upcoming season in which they even consider braving the cold.